Need inspiration for your company name? 8 tips

 - Starting

 How do you find inspiration for a truly original company name?
-A name that fits who you are and what you do and manages to stick at the same time.
+A name that fits who you are and what you do and is also memorable.
 Follow these tips and your company name is sure to stand out from the crowd.

-Making up a name for your business used to be simple: you simple combined your surname with the type of business you ran.
-Johnson painters, Smith’s butchers or just McDonald’s.
-Nowadays, anyone looking to leap out from the competition has their work cut out for them.Â
+Making up a name for your business used to be simple.
+You just combined your surname with the type of business you ran.
+Johnson's painters, Smith’s butchers, or simply McDonald’s.
+Nowadays, anyone who wants to stand out from the competition has their work cut out for them.Â

 - Your own name